Best Victrola Record Players: From 1900s Icon to Today’s Affordable Turntables

 • Go record player if you want something light, fun, and budget-friendly.
 Full guide on that here

 • Go turntable if you’re in it for the long haul and want gear that will protect your records, sound better, and grow with you.
+And our setup builder will save you hours on that

 Either way, welcome to the club, and we hope that this has eased your transition into physical media.
 Thank you for joining us.